indigo-dc/ansible-role-ophidia-cluster/README.md

 Role Name
 =========

-The ansible role deploys and configures all services for an Ophidia cluster.
+The ansible role deploys and configures all services required for an Ophidia cluster.

 Introduction
 ------------